Sumnayak-Dev007/Sumnayak-Dev007/README.md

 # Hi there, I'm Suman Nayak
-I am a full-stack developer passionate about building and designing scalable web applications.
-With expertise in Django, Tailwind CSS, and system architecture, I specialize in creating intuitive user interfaces, optimizing backend performance, and ensuring seamless integrations.

-I have experience in both frontend and backend development, allowing me to craft dynamic, responsive web solutions while implementing efficient database management and deployment strategies.
-I’m skilled in hosting solutions like EC2 and InfinityFree, setting up and maintaining robust server environments.
+I'm a passionate developer who loves to explore new technologies and build innovative projects.

 ![Profile Views](https://komarev.com/ghpvc/?username=Sumnayak-Dev007&color=blue)

-Welcome to my GitHub profile!
 I'm a passionate developer who loves to explore new technologies and build innovative projects.

 ## 🚀 About Me
 - 👯 I’m looking to collaborate on Python Applications